Are Behavior Therapists provided comprehensive training?

 Will my work schedule as a Behavior Therapist accommodate my academic schedule?

 Yes.
-The children that we support require services at all times of the day (morning, afternoon, and evening) and a session with a child typically lasts from one to three hours.
+The children that we support require services at all times of the day (morning, afternoon, and evening) and a session with a child typically lasts from two to three hours.
 Behavior Therapists tell us when they are available to work during a typical week and we match them with children that need services at those times.
 If a Behavior Therapist’s availability does not match the current needs of our client waitlist, he or she might need to wait until a need arises.
-Behavior Therapists will need to be available for four to 10 hours per week.
+Behavior Therapists will need to be available for four to ten hours per week.

 I do not live in the Central Massachusetts area year-round and will need college breaks off from work.
 Is that okay?